HardlyDifficult/Crypto/Tutorials/EthDapp/Part3.md

 ### 12. Construct the `my_web3` object

-Remove the 'Metamask is not installed' check, it's no longer an error as we can support users without Metamask.
+Remove the 'Metamask is not installed' check, it's no longer an error as we can support users without Metamask now.
 Replace it with the following:

 ```javascript
 window.addEventListener('load', () => {